vielhuber/kiwi/README.md

 * support for both mysql and postgresql
 * search/replace layer for environment specific values (serialize safe!)
 * test suite available
+* works together with WordPress, Shopware or any other raw sql database

 ## Disclaimer

 This does not prevent you from taking backups.
 Use this script at your own risk.

+## Client requirements

+* php7
+* diff
+* patch
+* scp

 ## Installation